 Heat pumps use refrigerants and are powered by electricity.
 Since heat pumps can provide both warm and cold air, homeowners don’t need to install a separate system.
 Heat pumps are also environmentally friendly since they don’t burn fossil fuels like furnaces.

 Types of Heat Pumps

 When choosing a heat pump system, there are several types: Geothermal (Ground-Source), Air-to-Air, or Water-Source.
 The most common type of residential heat pump is the air-source heat pump.
 This system pulls heat from the outside air to heat your home.

 One advantage to installing a heat pump in Louisiana is that these systems are better at dehumidifying the home than straight cool units while in cooling mode.
 A system that can efficiently remove humidity in your home can make your home more comfortable and increase the air quality.
-Humidity can create mold and mildew problems which can cause respiratory problems.

 Another type of heat pump is the water-sourced unit.
 These heat pumps require a body of water or a cooling tower to function.
 Despite being energy efficient, these heat pumps are usually used in large commercial buildings.

 The third type is geothermal heat pumps.
 These heat pumps use the differences in the temperature between the ground and air to provide warm and cold air.
 While they are very eco-friendly, they can cost homeowners between $15,000 to $25,000 for installation alone.